Sex Advice

 If you've experienced any kind of pain with sex in the past, you're more prone to continue experiencing this (very real and physical) pain, even absent a current medical trigger.
 "In the instance of persistent pain, the brain begins to associate that area of the body with 'danger' and 'injury' when there may not be an acute injury process happening," says Dr. Crouch.
 "Fear, anxiety, and anticipation of pain can actually increase and up-regulate the pain and tension."

-A similar response can occur if your initial intro to sex was through a religious or cultural perspective that disregarded pleasure for vulva-havers.
+A similar response can occur if your intro to sex was through a religious or cultural perspective that disregarded pleasure for vulva-havers.
 "People who were taught that their vulvas were a 'no-fly zone'—'don't touch, don't look, don't play'—can have a hard time flipping off that switch and allowing access to that area for intimacy," says Dr. Stoehr.
 The resulting hesitation or fear related to sexual intimacy can actually cause or worsen pain surrounding sex.

 And the same thing goes if you've experienced any kind of psychological or emotional trauma related to sex.
 "This can trigger vaginismus, or a subconscious contraction of the pelvic floor with attempted penetration, which may be very painful," says Dr. Stoehr.